 8Promotion of Special Rights

-The Commission on Administrative Justice in Kenya promotes compliance of the rights of minority and marginalized groups in public administration.
+The Commission on Administrative Justice in Kenya promotes compliance of the rights of the minority and marginalized groups in public administration.
 This complements its duty to secure protection and promotion of human rights and freedoms in public administration.

 9Promotion of Constitutionalism